wp-plugins/kebo-twitter-feed/readme.txt

 = There is something cool you could add... =

 Fantastic, make a post on the [Support Forum](http://wordpress.org/support/plugin/kebo-twitter-feed) and let us know.
 We are always looking for ways to improve our plugins.

+= Will this plugin leave clutter in my WordPress database? =

+We store data in an option and transient, both of which are removed when you uninstall the plugin.
+No trace will be left in your database.

 == Screenshots ==